 Does service change with the hosting plan

 It’s not uncommon for some hosting providers to change the level of support offered based on the subscription model you choose.
-Some providers may limit the support of an entry level or lower-tier hosting plan in order to encourage customers to switch to a mid- to upper-tier plan for better support that’s available around the clock.
+Some providers may limit the support of an entry-level or lower-tier hosting plan to encourage customers to switch to a mid- to upper-tier plan for better support available around the clock.

-Be wary of hosting providers who limit customer service based on how much you pay, or those who treat customer service as if it’s another product or feature to upsell.
+Be wary of hosting providers who limit customer service based on how much you pay or those who treat customer service as another product or feature to upsell.

 Availability

-Because if your site goes offline late at night, or on a weekend, you should be able to reach a support representative immediately to report (and quickly resolve) the issue.
+If your site goes offline late at night or on a weekend, you should be able to reach a support representative immediately to report (and quickly resolve) the issue.

 Methods of Contact